Market-Entry Marketing Sprint

 Six to ten weeks.
 Single US category, single corridor.
 Scale claim rebuilt, US peer set named, outcome evidence translated, and the first wave of US-scale materials shipped into market.

-See the Sprint →Zurich firms optimised for cantonal or Swiss-national recognition arrive at a US market that expects category leadership at continent scale.
-The brand architecture that carried at home under-reads in the US peer set.
+Zurich firms optimised for cantonal or Swiss-national recognition arrive at a US market that expects category leadership at continent scale.
+The brand architecture that carried at home under-judges in the US peer set.

 Zurich brand architecture is frequently optimised for cantonal-tier recognition, Zurich-metro standing, or Swiss-national presence.
 In Switzerland this is the right scale.
 A firm known across its canton, across several cantons, or across the Swiss national market holds a meaningful place in the home buyer's filter.
 The customer who recognises the name inherits trust from the home-market context.
 The brand's job is to register within the Swiss system, and inside that system the cantonal-tier or Swiss-national brand does what it was built to do.

 The cantonal-tier brand is not wrong.
 It is scaled for a different market.
-The US reader is not looking for the best firm in the canton.
-They are looking for the category leader at continent scale, and reading the brand for that signal first.
+The US buyer is not looking for the best firm in the canton.
+They are looking for the category leader at continent scale, and judging the brand for that signal first.
 House view on Zurich to US scale

 The three break together.
 The scale claim, the peer set, and the outcome evidence all need to be reconstructed for a US-scale filter simultaneously.